The Last Kingdom of Al Andalus (The Play)

 MUHAMMAD.

-Surrender the palace and thy kingdom, like a coward!
+Surrender the palace and thy kingdom, as a coward would?

 MUHAMMAD.

-I am afraid there is no other alternative, but to accept the finality of our destiny and the terms of the treaty signed.
+Alas, there is no alternative but to accept the finality of our fate and the terms of the treaty signed.

 THE ROYAL GUARD.